How to import categories

 You can not approve a child category without approving its parent.
 Doing this will cause the import to fail as it cannot correctly identify where to put the child.

-The import from this tutorial will result in the following category tree under the catalogue 'Product'.
+The import from this tutorial will result in the following tree under the 'Product'.